Image of a legal consultation at Michael White, P.A., highlighting Florida drug trafficking laws and penalties for offenders.

 ❌ What to Do If You’re Falsely Accused of Domestic Violence in Florida

 Being falsely accused of domestic violence in Florida can upend your life overnight.
-You might be removed from your home, lose access to your children, and face criminal charges—all before a trial even begins.
-But a strong legal response can protect your freedom, your record, and your reputation.
+You may be removed from your home, restricted from seeing your children, and charged with a crime—before a judge ever hears your side of the story.

 🚫 1.
 Do Not Contact the Accuser